-Growing Organic Farming with a Grassroots Movement w/ Roz Lehman
+Growing the Organic Movement in Iowa w/ Roz Lehman

 Interview with Roz Lehman, Executive Director at the Iowa Organic Association

 What does it take to grow and support organic communities?
 According to Roz Lehman, Executive Director at the Iowa Organic Association (IOA), it takes the spirit of a grassroots movement.
 Before joining the IOA, Roz had worked for years in the nonprofit industry, and she has brought that same mission-oriented mindset to the organic community.
 She joins Organics Unpacked to discuss the IOA’s work at both the local and national levels, including policy/legislation, community engagement and education/outreach.

 Learn more about the Iowa Organic Association: www.iowaorganic.org

 INTRO: Welcome to Organics Unpacked, a podcast for the business-minded organic grower — an interview podcast where we hear from the top experts in the commercial organic industry, with a focus on the business elements of organic growing both in and out of the field.
 You will gain insight and grow your operation.
 This show is brought to you ad-free by Avé Organics, a Wilbur-Ellis company.
 To learn more about Avé Organics, visit our program notes.
 In the meantime, enjoy the show.

 TOM: Hello, everyone.
 Thank you for tuning into a new episode of Organics Unpacked, a weekly podcast by Avé Organics.
 I appreciate everybody joining us today.
 This week, we have a special guest, Roz Lehman.
 Roz is the Executive Director of the Iowa Organic Association, so somebody more local, to me at least.
 So welcome to the show, Roz.